 This list of songs is inspired by lists published by radio station KEXP-FM from Seattle in 2010, as well as the latest poll taken in 2021 by Rolling Stone Magazine.
 For the most part I will faithfully countdown from their lists, starting at Song #500 and going until I reach Song #1.
 When you see the song title listed as something like: Song #XXX (KEXP)….it means that I am working off of the official KEXP list.
 Song XXX (RS) means the song is coming from the Rolling Stone list.
 If I post the song title as being: Song #xxx (KTOM), it means I have gone rogue and am inserting a song choice from my own personal list of tunes I really like.
 In any case, you are going to get to hear a great song and learn the story behind it.
 Finally, just so everyone is aware, I am not a music critic nor a musician.
 I am a music fan and an armchair storyteller.
 Here is the story behind today’s song.
 Enjoy.

-RS: The Top 500 Songs in Modern Music History.
+RS: The Top 500 Songs in Modern Music History

-Song #95: Boys of Summer by Don Henley.
+Song #95: Boys of Summer by Don Henley

-Don Henley released, “Boys of Summer” in the early 1980s on his debut solo album called, “Building the Perfect Beast”.
-Just prior to this album coming out, Henley belonged to one of the most successful rock acts of the 1970s, The Eagles.
-He was their drummer and wrote some of their biggest hits; especially, taking a star turn on the greatest hit of them all, “Hotel California”.
+Don Henley released “Boys of Summer” in the early 1980s on his debut solo album called Building the Perfect Beast.
+Just prior to this album coming out, Henley had belonged to one of the most successful rock acts of the 1970s, The Eagles.
+He was their drummer and wrote some of their biggest hits, including taking a star turn on the greatest hit of them all “Hotel California”.
 All through the 1970s, Henley was immersed in the Southern California music scene.
-He began as a session player, along with the likes of Glenn Frey and Randy Meisner, performing back up roles for the likes of Carole King, James Taylor, Jackson Browne and, most notably, for Linda Ronstadt.
-The California music scene was very vibrant and close-knit, with many collaborations occurring between members of different bands and/or between band members and solo artists.
+He began as a session player along with the likes of Glenn Frey and Randy Meisner, performing back up roles for stars such as Carole King, James Taylor, Jackson Browne and, most notably for Linda Ronstadt.
+The California music scene was very vibrant and close-knit.
+There were many collaborations occurring between members of different bands and/or between band members and solo artists.
 The Eagles had a string of great hits and enjoyed much success all throughout the 1970s.
 Those were heady times to be a musician like Don Henley.
-But, after the experience of having a mega-hit like, “Hotel California”, the members of The Eagles found it impossible to follow it up in a manner that allowed them to remain a cohesive unit.
-Instead, internal conflicts arose; particularly between Glenn Frey and guitarist, Don Felder and, as the 1970s drew to a close, The Eagles decided to break up.
-Each member of the band set out on solo careers.
-For Don Henley, his solo career began with an album called, “Building the Perfect Beast” and a song called, “Boys of Summer” which, in a nutshell, is a song about Henley taking stock of his life and the lives of his generation.
-Here is the story of “Boys of Summer” by Don Henley.
+But after the experience of having a mega-hit like “Hotel California”, the members of The Eagles found it impossible to follow it up in a manner that would allow them to remain a cohesive unit.
+Instead, internal conflicts arose, particularly between Glenn Frey and Don Felder.
+Sadly, as the 1970s drew to a close, the boys in the band decided to break up.
+Each member of the band set out on their own solo career.
+For Don Henley, his solo career began with an album called Building the Perfect Beast and a song called “The Boys of Summer”.
+Here is the story of “The Boys of Summer” by Don Henley.

 Don Henley was always a good songwriter.
-What he liked to do best was work with someone who would create a musical score and then, Henley would take that music, go for long car rides along the Pacific Ocean and allow the notes and chords to flow over him and into him until such time as lyrics began to form in his mind.
-The music for “Boys of Summer” was created by Mike Campbell, who was the guitarist in the band, Tom Petty and the Heartbreakers.
-Campbell shared his musical idea with Petty first but, because it didn’t quite fit, musically-speaking, with the songs they were working on for their own album, “Southern Accents”, Petty turned the song down.
+What he liked to do best was work with someone who would create a musical score and then Henley would take that music, go for long car rides along the Pacific Ocean and allow the notes and chords to flow over him and into him until such time as lyrics began to form in his mind.
+The music for “The Boys of Summer” was created by Mike Campbell, who was the guitarist in the band Tom Petty and the Heartbreakers.
+Campbell shared his musical idea with Petty first but because it didn’t quite fit, musically-speaking, with the songs they were working on for their own album Southern Accents, Petty turned the song down.
 Campbell shared the song with Henley next.
-Henley took Campbells track and went for his famous car ride along the coast and came back with a rough outline of a song that became “Boys of Summer”.
+Henley took Campbells track and went for one of his famous car rides along the California coast and came back with a rough outline of a song that became “The Boys of Summer”.

-Nobody on the road.
+“Nobody on the road.

 Nobody on the beach.